Have questions? We have answers!

 Find detailed answers about our trips, the volunteering experience, travel insurance, and more.
 If your question is not answered here, then please contact us and we’ll respond personally and promptly!

 Click the expandable links below for answers to frequently asked questions.

 Frequently Asked Questions

-- Advocate for Special Places
+- Advocates for Special Places

 - Hikers who want to 'Give back' by repairing trails

 - People who enjoy the sense of accomplishment from working on an important project